 3. In Tax We Trust

-If you think about how much you have to expose about your personal life to your tax preparer — it should be a no-brainer that this person must be someone whose character you trust without reservation.
+If you think about how much you must expose your personal life to your tax preparer — it should be an easy decision that this person must be someone whose character you trust without reservation.

 Do you have a family member, friend, or business associate who is a tax preparer?
 That can be a smart place to start.
 That said, sometimes it’s not the best idea to mix business with family and friends, as it can cause stress and create friction in relationships.